tomiloza/udacity_data_engineering/5_capstone_project/README.md

 For this project Apache Spark will be used for analyzing the datasets and preparing the data.
 Following datasets will be
-used: I94 Immigration Data and the U.S. City Demographic Data As the immigration dataset is very large we will use the data for APRIL 2016, this dataset allows contains over 3 million rows so this should be enough for fulfilling the project scope regrading the number of recrods.
-To additionaly enrich the data the demographic data is loaded to be able to analyze correlations bettwen these datasets.
+used: I94 Immigration Data and the U.S. City Demographic Data As the immigration dataset is very large we will use the data for APRIL 2016, this dataset allows contains over 3 million rows so this should be enough for fulfilling the project scope regrading the number of records.
+To additional enrich the data the demographic data is loaded to be able to analyze correlations bettwen these datasets.

 The data is load into datasets and cleaned of NaN values or empty rows.
 Additional dimension tables are generated out of